#CultureEndures: Designer Shaofen on timelessness and the future of fashion

 The current crisis has been nothing short of a wakeup call for the world; it shed light on bad practices and unsustainable business models, incited a responsibility to the planet and communities of people beyond shareholders and demanded changes that will likely remain in place even after the outbreak recedes.
 For fashion, in particular, as one of the most polluting industries in the world, this period of lockdown has given it the slow down it so desperately needed, alongside the space for players across the board from CEOS to consumers to reflect the change that needs to happen for a more sustainable and technologically innovative future.

-For local designer Shaofen Sean, sustainability in fashion also means the relationship that we have with our clothes and slowing down the never-ending cycle of constant consumption.
+For local designer Shaofen Seah, sustainability in fashion entails the relationship that we have with our clothes and slowing down the never-ending cycle of constant consumption.

-Launched last year in Malaysia, her eponymous label was conceived around the notion of timelessness and aspires to challenge long-standing concepts of seasonality and trends that the industry traditionally operates around and that we as consumers adhere to.
-Instead, the London College of Fashion-trained designer strives to offer forever pieces for our wardrobes, prioritising craftsmanship in her designs and opting for wearability and comfort without compromising style.
+Launched last year in Malaysia, her eponymous label was conceived around the notion of timelessness.
+It aspires to challenge long-standing concepts of seasonality and trends that we as consumers adhere to by striving for pieces that will stay in our wardrobes.
+The London College of Fashion-trained designer prioritises craftsmanship in her designs, opting for wearability and comfort without compromising style.

 Her first collection, self-described as “clothes without hassle”, was designed with the modern woman in mind.
-Fluid yet structural at the same time, the line-up features a neutral palette of staples versatile for various occasions in the form of boxy silk blouses, flowing panel trousers and asymmetrically layered skirts, alongside recognisable bead-trailing bucket hats that have been donned by the likes of UK alt-R&B singer Mahalia and Kedah’s own Shelhiel.
+Fluid yet structural at the same time, the line-up features a neutral palette of staples versatile for various occasions in the form of boxy silk blouses, flowing panel trousers and asymmetrically layered skirts.
+Standout accessories include her recognisable bead-trailing bucket hats that have been donned by the likes of UK alt-R&B artist Mahalia and Kedah producer Shelhiel.